 Once they have the hang of the C# language, they can run with it to create all kinds of things.
 This includes software like web apps, web frameworks, video games, and much more, making it one of the best programming languages for kids.

-How To Choose A Programming Language To Learn
+How To Choose A Programming Language

 When selecting the right one for your child, you don’t want to make the decision blindly.
 A suitable decision should consider their age and skill level, as well as the practicality and accessibility of the language.